 Low-impact workouts: Elliptical machines

-Elliptical machines, often referred to as ‘cross trainers’ are amazing for low-impact exercise.
+Elliptical machines, often referred to as ‘cross trainers’ are amazing for low-impact exercise – they're one of the best exercise machines to lose weight.
 Often, when we think of losing weight or doing cardio exercise, the treadmill is our first thought.
 However, the repetitive motion of our feet hitting the treadmill belt (or the concrete outside) can be difficult for people with joint pain issues such as ‘runner’s knee’.
 Those who are currently overweight may want a more intense cardio exercise than walking, but worry about the effect a high-impact hobby may have on knees, hips and ankles.